MyYogurt/OpenDance/README.md

 Ensure you meet the preqrequistes to run OpenPose.
 They can be found [here](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/1_prerequisites.md)

-macOS users who have dveloped command line tools already installed can get all dependencies and code by running:
+macOS users who have git already installed can get all dependencies (including HomeBrew) and code by running:

 `curl -s https://raw.githubusercontent.com/MyYogurt/OpenDance/main/macOS%20Install%20Script.sh | bash`